Uranium mining in Namibia: Environmental implications

 The environmental impact of uranium mining in Namibia has raised concerns amongst environmentalists, especially as many mining activities are conducted within the Namib-Naukluft National Park.
 The highly acidic tailings dams found at Namibia's uranium mines are an environmental concern.
 Monitoring activities include: air, water, and dust quality; biodiversity; medical surveillance; occupational hazards; and radiation protection.

 Water Contamination

 Milling is the process of separating the rock from the uranium.
 The rock is reduced to small particles and then those particles are mixed with water.
 This creates a slurry; when the slurry is mixed with a solution such as sulfuric acid, the uranium is separated from the rock.
 The remaining slurry is then discarded, and discarding of these tailings contaminates the surrounding environment, including the water.
-The tailings are still radioactive and when discared are absorbed into the ground which infuses with the groundwater and surface water.
+The tailings are still radioactive and when discarded are absorbed into the ground which infuses with the groundwater and surface water.
 The water is now no longer safe for use.
 Explosives used for mining also create clouds of uranium dust, which settles in nearby fields and waterways.
 Extreme levels of uranium were detected in 80% of the groundwater taken for study and uranium concentration in the water is above 15 times the WHO limit.